ragavi-thangaraj/ragavi-thangaraj/README.md

-# Hi 👋 I'm Ragavi Thangaraj
+# Hi I'm Ragavi Thangaraj

-🎓 MSc Computer Technology @ Kongu Engineering College
-📱 Mobile & Full-Stack Developer
+Mobile App & Full-Stack Developer
-🚀 Flutter • React • React Native • Firebase • MongoDB
+Flutter • React • React Native • Firebase • MongoDB

-I’m a passionate developer who loves building **real-world applications** across **mobile, web, and backend**.
-I’ve worked on **healthcare, finance, waste management, and interview-prep platforms**, and I enjoy turning ideas into scalable products.
+## About Me

+I build things the hard way by learning fast, shipping often, and fixing what breaks until it works better than before.
+From Flutter apps to full-stack systems, I like owning problems end-to-end, leading when needed, and staying obsessed with clean, useful products.
+Still learning, always grinding , I work hard, I rest when I need to, and I show up again - that’s how I grow.
 ---

 ## 🧠 What I Do